Documentary, 2007, 58min

 How does the presence of the new houseguests affect Kala & his family, especially the relationship between him and his newly wed wife – a relationship that slowly unfolds during the film?

-Hummus Curry contains no interviews and the presence of the camera goes unfelt.
+Hummus Curry contains no interviews and the presence of the goes unfelt.
 This viewing experience takes us through intimate, funny and moving scenes that surprise the viewers time and time again.
 Rain drops turn into tear drops and we are given a unique opportunity to see the Israeli culture, through the eyes of the Indians.

 “An amazingly beautiful and touching film” (Yair Garbuz, Channel 2)